· Mason Everett · Reviews · 8 min read

 WEN 16-Inch Variable Speed Scroll Saw

-Best in class for Versatility and Value
+Best in class for versatile cutting directions

 Product Specs

-| Throat Depth | 16 inches |
+| Throat Depth | 16 Inches |

-| Speed Range | 400-1600 SPM |
+| Speed | 400-1600 SPM |

 Features